-In response to a similar proposal from 2020 (HCS for HB 2128), officials from the Department of Agriculture, Department of Transportation, Department of Public Safety - Missouri Highway Patrol and Department of Revenue each assumed the proposal would have no fiscal impact on their respective organizations.
+Officials from the Department of Agriculture, Department of Transportation, Department of Public Safety - Missouri Highway Patrol and Department of Revenue each assume the proposal will have no fiscal impact on their respective organizations.

 Oversight notes that the agencies mentioned above have stated the proposal would not have a direct fiscal impact on their organization.
 Oversight does not have any information to the contrary.
 Therefore, Oversight will reflect a zero impact on the fiscal note for these agencies.